msamarpanraj/berachah-church/README.md

 ### Validator Testing

 ## HTML
-## Validator Testing

-Thorough validation testing conducted using the W3C validator for all the HTML pages of the project.
+Thorough validation testing conducted using the [W3C validator](https://validator.w3.org/) for all the HTML pages of the project.
 The results of the testing, along with screenshots for each page, are as follows:

 ### Index.html